ananim30j/ProjectsPortfolio/RedisChatbot/README.md

 ## Setup Instructions
 1. Clone the Repository
 - Clone the project repository to your local machine: git clone <https://github.com/ananim30j/ProjectsPortfolio/tree/main/RedisChatbot>
-- Navigate into the project directory where the code and files are located: cd <project_folder>
+- Navigate into the project directory where the code and files are located: cd <RedisChatbot>

 2. Modify the docker-compose.yml File
 - Under 'volumes', modify the file path to the left of the ':' so it matches the local path on your machine where the project is stored